vpriya22/data-commons/docs/data/index.md

 SPECS:

-In the [UN Goals CoLab](https://colab.research.google.com/drive/1LZC8ot8skRMtD4DnokDjYXH6B73WinYP?usp=sharing) , create one function called earthColab that generates all versions of the timeline csv files.
+In the [UN Goals Timelines CoLab](https://colab.research.google.com/drive/1LZC8ot8skRMtD4DnokDjYXH6B73WinYP?usp=sharing) create one function called earthColab that generates all versions of the timeline csv files.

 Pass the earthColab function the column **Scope** as: Country, State, County